 CONCLUSION

-This review is dedicated to one of the most widespread disease, diabetes, and currently used anti-diabetic drugs and possible promising new findings.
-Gut microbiota was found to have an influence on host metabolism, food consumption, satiety, glucose homoeostasis and weight gain.
-Altered intestinal microbiota composition has been noticed in CVDs, colon cancer, rheumatoid arthritis, diabetes and obesity.
-Therefore, the main effect of anti-diabetic drugs is on the microbiome composition, basically increasing the SCFA-producing bacteria, responsible for losing weight and suppressing the inflammation.
-Scientists had found that some drugs for T2D also have the favorably effects on several cardiovascular end points and have anticancer, anti-aging effects.
-However, further detailed experimental and clinical investigations should be conducted for deeper understanding of anti-diabetic drugs functions.
+This review is dedicated to one of the most widespread diseases, diabetes, and the currently used antidiabetic drugs and possible promising new findings in this field.
+The gut microbiota has been found to have an influence on host metabolism, food consumption, satiety, glucose homoeostasis, and weight gain.
+Altered intestinal microbiota composition has been noticed in CVDs, colon cancer, rheumatoid arthritis, diabetes, and obesity.
+Therefore, the main effect of antidiabetic drugs is thought to be on the microbiome composition, basically increasing the SCFA-producing bacteria responsible for losing weight and suppressing inflammation.
+Scientists have found that some drugs for T2D also elicit favorably effects on several cardiovascular end points and have anticancer as well as anti-aging effects.
+However, further detailed experimental and clinical investigations should be conducted to gain a deeper understanding of antidiabetic drugs’ functions.

 REFERENCES